Researchers say long-lost Leonardo may have been found

 NEXT STEPS UNCERTAIN

-He said it was now up to Italy's culture ministry to decide the next steps and whether to explore other parts of the wall.
+He said it was now up to Italy's culture ministry to decide the next steps and if to explore other parts of the wall.

 "We can't tell you today the condition of the Leonardo.
 That is for subsequent research and exploration," Garcia said.
 "Whatever remains of the Leonardo is behind that wall."

-But some art historians are skeptical, saying the fresco of the Battle of Anghiari was most likely destroyed before Vasari painted his new fresco.
+But some art historians are sceptical, saying the fresco of Battle of Anghiari was most likely destroyed before Vasari painted his new fresco.

 Some art historians working on the project withdrew their support and Italia Nostra, Italy's leading nature and arts conservation group, asked Florentine authorities to halt it because they said it risked harming the Vasari fresco and because they believed it was unlikely that the original Leonardo was there.